History of Slovenia: Age of Enlightenment to the national movement

-Peter Kozler's map of the Slovene Lands, designed during the Spring of Nations in 1848, became the symbol of the quest for a United Slovenia.
+Peter Kosler's map of the Slovene Lands, designed during the Spring of Nations in 1848, became the symbol of the quest for a United Slovenia.

-Between the early 18th century and early 19th century, the Slovene lands experienced a period of peace, with a moderate economic recovery starting from mid-18th century onward.
-The Adriatic city of Trieste was declared a free port in 1718, boosting the economic activity throughout the western parts of the Slovene Lands.
-The political, administrative and economic reforms of the Habsburg rulers Maria Theresa of Austria and Joseph II improved the economic situation of the peasantry, and were well received by the emerging bourgeoisie, which was however still weak.
+Between the early 18th century and early 19th century, peace came to the Slovene lands, with moderate economic development starting in the mid-18th century.
+Trieste was declared a free port in 1718, boosting economic activity throughout western parts Slovene Lands.
+The Hapsburg's political, administrative and economic reforms lifted the peasantry and the emerging bourgeoisie.

-In the late 18th century, a process of standardarization of Slovene began, promoted by Carniolan clergymen like Marko Pohlin and Jurij Japelj.
-During the same period, peasant-writers began using and promoting the Slovene vernacular in the countryside.
-This popular movement, known as bukovniki, started among Carinthian Slovenes as part a wider revival of Slovene literature.
-The Slovene cultural tradition was strongly reinforced in the Enlightenment period in the 18th century by the endeavours of the Zois Circle.
-After two centuries of stagnation, Slovene literature emerged again, most notably in the works of the playwright Anton Tomaž Linhart and the poet Valentin Vodnik.
+In the late 18th century, standardarization of Slovene began, promoted by clergymen such as Marko Pohlin and Jurij Japelj.
+Peasant-writers began using and promoting Slovene vernacular.
+This popular movement, known as bukovniki, started among Carinthian Slovenes.
+Slovene literature emerged again, most notably in the works of playwright Anton Tomaž Linhart and poet Valentin Vodnik.
+Slovene culture was reinforced in the 18th century by the Zois Circle.
 However, German remained the main language of culture, administration and education well into the 19th century.

-Between 1805 and 1813, the Slovene-settled territory was part of the Illyrian Provinces, an autonomous province of the Napoleonic French Empire, the capital of which was established at Ljubljana.
-Although the French rule in the Illyrian Provinces was short-lived it significantly contributed to greater national self-confidence and awareness of freedoms.
-The French did not entirely abolish the feudal system, their rule familiarised in more detail the inhabitants of the Illyrian Provinces with the achievements of the French Revolution and with contemporary bourgeois society.
-They introduced equality before the law, compulsory military service for men and a uniform tax system, and also abolished certain tax privileges, introduced modern administration, separated powers between the state and the Church, and nationalised the judiciary.
+Between 1805 and 1813, Slovene territory was part of the autonomous Illyrian Provinces in the French Empire, with its capital in Ljubljana.
+The short-lived French rule contributed to greater national self-confidence and awareness of freedoms.
+While the French did not entirely abolish the feudal system, their rule familiarised the inhabitants with the French Revolution and with bourgeois society.
+They introduced equality before the law, compulsory military service. a uniform tax system, introduced modern administration, separated powers between the state and the Church, and nationalised the judiciary.